 Traditionally, these are birds of the north and prefer open forested areas to open fields and are extremely common during the winter months in backyards offering them the right food.
-Travelling in flocks, much the same as other finches, they only head south to our area when the going gets tough in northern climates.
-Forecasting sightings is paired with available seed and cone crops in their home range and when supply is low, they head south looking for reliable food sources.
+Traveling in flocks, much the same as other finches, they only head south to our area when the going gets tough in northern climates.
+Forecasting sightings are paired with available seed and cone crops in their home range and when supply is low, they head south looking for reliable food sources.

 Matching much of the notes from their calls, the song of the common redpoll can last for upwards of 60 seconds in length.
 Their calls are comprised of chattering, zaps, nasally whistles and an unmistakable rising trill towards the end of their call.

 Add this all up and you will find variations of their songs that can be easily recognized by birders, and that can give way to some near perfect sightings in and around the feeders in your yard throughout the winter months.